EMIR - Reporting obligations

 To which OTC derivatives do the reporting obligations apply?

-Counterparties and CCPs must report the details of all their derivative contracts to a registered trade repository (TR).
+Counterparties and CCPs must report the details of all their derivative contracts to a registered trade repository.
 They are also required to report amendments to contracts and terminations of contracts.
 Hence, the reporting obligation applies to all derivatives contracts, i.e. OTC derivative contracts (centrally cleared or otherwise) and derivatives contracts concluded on a regulated market or a multilateral trade platform.
 The contract details must be reported on the business day following the day the contract was concluded, amended or terminated at the latest.

-To whom does the reporting obligation apply?
+To which institutions does the reporting obligation apply?

 Discover related articles